passcert-project/random-password-generator/EC/README.md

 ## Files
 * **pwGenSpec.ec** - The specification of a Random Password Generator (RPG)
-* **pwGen.eca** - RPGs Theory.
+* **pwGenDefinitions.ec** - RPGs Theory.
 Here you can see the definitions of Correctness and Security for a RPG
 * **pwGenSpec_proof.ec** - The Correctness and Security proofs of the RPG Specification
 * **passCertGenerator_jazz.ec** - Automatically extracted model of our Jasmin implementation of the RPG Specification
 * **passCertGenerator_proof.ec** - The proof of equivalence between the Jasmin implementation and the RPG Speficication